WorldHealthOrganization/tng-participants-dev/README.md

 # QA Checks

 Due quality reasons the incoming content will be checked for certain quality critieras.
-This ensures that all certificates are following the rules defined in the Smart Trust governance documents.
+This ensures that all certificates are following the rules defined in the [Smart Trust Certificate Governance document](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_certificate_governance.md)

 The incoming content needs to be checked for the following rules: